-Note: See Internship/Externship Handbook for additional information from the Office of Placement Services at: https://education.nova.edu/students/current-students/gtep/forms/internship-handbook.pdf.
-Students are entitled to due process pursuant to the policies and procedures of Nova Southeastern University.
+Note: Additional information is available from the Office of Placement Services at: https://education.nova.edu/students/resources/placement-support.html.
+Students are entitled to due process pursuant to the policies and procedures of Nova Southeastern University and the Abraham S. Fischler College of Education and School of Criminal Justice.